ccluett/website/content/toroidal.md

 # MATLAB Toroidal Propeller Geometry Generator

-This repository contains MATLAB scripts designed to generate the 3D point cloud data representing the surface geometry of toroidal propellers.
-Toroidal propellers, with their characteristic closed-loop blades, offer potential benefits in noise reduction and efficiency but require specialized geometric modeling techniques compared to conventional open-tipped propellers.
+This repository contains MATLAB scripts designed to generate 3D surface geometry of toroidal propellers.
+Toroidal propellers.

-## Core Methodology
+## Methodology

 The generation process is based on parameterizing the propeller geometry along its **axial span (l/L)**, rather than purely radially.
 This approach is essential for accurately capturing the complex, continuous shape of the toroidal blades.